Oneword

 Oneword Radio was a British commercial digital radio station featuring books, drama, comedy, children's programming, and discussion.
 The station was available in the UK via digital radio (DAB) and digital television (Freeview DVB-T and Sky Digital DVB-S) and was streamed on the internet 24 hours a day worldwide.
 It was launched on 2 May 2000.

 Ownership was shared between UBC Media Group and Channel 4 between early 2005 and December 2007.
 In October 2005, Channel 4 increased its stake to a majority by buying 51% of Oneword for £1 million.
 At 7.30 on weekday mornings, Oneword carried the Channel 4 Radio daily news broadcast The Morning Report, which was produced by the Channel 4 news team.

 Virgin Media removed OneWord from its ex-NTL cable channel lineup on 4 October 2007.
 Oneword was not on its ex-Telewest lineup at the time.

 In December 2007, Channel 4 decided to withdraw its funding, selling its share back to UBC Media Group for £1.
 All programming was replaced by repeats of previous output.
 On 1 January 2008 the remaining staff were dismissed.
 Oneword ceased broadcasting on DAB on Friday 11 January 2008.

 After broadcasting ended, birdsong was broadcast on the channel until a permanent replacement, Amazing Radio, came on air on 1 June 2009.
-It has been claimed that the audience for the station was higher while the birdsong was playing than when the station was broadcasting normally.